 - Balanced Budget: Current year expenditures/expenses will be funded from current year forecasted sales and use tax, property tax, transit fares and other sources specifically identified to fund current operating expenditures/expenses.
 Other sources of funds must be confirmed or reasonably anticipated to be used for operating expenditures/expenses.
 Use of fund balance for current year expenditures/expenses will be explicitly approved by the Board; - Long Range Planning: With the passage of ballot measure 7A at the November 6, 2018 general election, the Authority secured additional funding through property tax revenues from a 2.65 mill levy within its district and increased its bonding authority by up to \$74.675 million.
-These new resources are intended to increase the Authority's ability to implement service enhancements and fund capital projects, including bus replacements, included in the Authority's Destination 2040 Plan for the next 20 years.
-The following charts were derived from the Authority's financial feasibility model prepared December 2018.
-Key assumptions include: average 3.5% sales tax revenue growth, property tax revenues from 2.65 mill levy with average 4% growth, residential assessment ratio of 6.11 in 2020, 25% of bus purchases grant funded, certain capital projects receive grant funding, 3% construction inflation factor, 4.3% operations and maintenance inflation factor, and fleet replacement includes diesel, compressed natural gas, and electric buses.
+These resources are intended to increase the Authority's ability to implement service enhancements and fund capital projects, including bus replacements, as part of the Authority's Destination 2040 Plan.
+The following charts were derived from the Authority's financial feasibility model updated December 2022.
+Key assumptions include: average 3.75% sales tax revenue growth, property tax revenues from 2.65 mill levy with an average 8% growth at each reassessment year, 50% of bus purchases grant funded, certain capital projects receive grant funding, 3% construction inflation factor, 4% operations and maintenance inflation factor, and fleet replacement includes diesel, compressed natural gas, and electric buses.